-is standards-aligned;

-- includes accommodations for students with a disability, students with an IEP, and students who are English language learners; - provides explicit, systematic, individualized instruction based on student need, one-on-one or very small group instruction with more guided practice, immediate corrective feedback, and frequent progress monitoring; - occurs in addition to core instruction and Tier 2 interventions. - include diagnosis/prescription of the reading difficulties, - be targeted to specific skill development, - provide a variety of opportunities for repetitions, - utilize smaller chunks of text or content, - include guided and independent practice, - include skill development and practice integrated into all activities, - include frequent monitoring; and - include criterion-based evaluations of success.
+- is standards-aligned; - includes accommodations for students with a disability, students with an IEP, and students who are English language learners;

+• provides explicit, systematic, individualized instruction based on student need, one-on-one or very small group instruction with more guided practice, immediate corrective feedback, and frequent progress monitoring;

+• occurs in addition to core instruction and Tier 2 interventions.

-Students deficient in reading proficiency at the end of Grades 1, 2 or 3 must have their reading proficiency monitored and reassessed-by the beginning of the grade following the intensive instruction.
+Students deficient in reading proficiency at the end of Grades 1, 2 or 3 must have their reading proficiency monitored and reassessed following the intensive instruction.

-Retention: Any student who exhibits a substantial deficiency in reading skills, as determined by local assessments at Grades 1 and 2 or by as determined by the statewide assessment at Grade 3, is subject to mandatory retention.
-In order to be promoted, students must meet one of the following Good Cause Exemptions for Promotion: 1) 50% or better on Renaissance STAR Test D; 2) completes Summer Reading Camp and demonstrates mastery of standards evidenced in a student portfolio or 50% or better on STAR assessment; 3) Scores at or above proficiency from an approved alternative standardized assessment. in Grade 3 if a specific level of performance on the 3rd grade FSA (Florida Standards Assessment) and Reading SAT 10 Norm Referenced Test is not attained.
+Retention: Any student who exhibits a substantial deficiency in reading skills, as determined by the statewide assessment at Grade 3, is subject to mandatory retention.
+In order to be promoted, students must meet one of the following Good Cause Exemptions for Promotion: 1) 50% or better on Renaissance STAR Test D; 2) completes Summer Reading Camp and demonstrates mastery of standards evidenced in a student portfolio or 50% or better on STAR assessment; 3) Scores at or above proficiency from an approved alternative standardized assessment.
 (Additional information in Section 4.3233)